raoulritter/clifford-group-equivariant-simplicial-transformers/README.md

 % Add info on where data comes from and what it is

 ## References
-% Fill in
+% TODO Fill in
 ## Acknowledgements
-% Fill in with TA and DavidRuhe
+% TODO Fill in with TA and DavidRuhe

 ## Citation
-% fill in
+% TODO fill in
 If you use this code or find it helpful in your research, please cite it as follows:
 ```
 @misc{,